lhanson/dotfiles/README.md

 configured by setting e.g. `FONT=ter-powerline-v28n` in `/etc/vconsole.conf`.

-## Audio

-If audio doesn't work, (try `aplay test.wav` with a suitable test file), it may be the case that ALSA is using the wrong sound card by default.
-For example, on my Lenovo T440p doesn't default to a default mixer (run `amixer`) of `Master` like much of the documentation is geared toward, it has `IEC958` instead.
-Furthermore, `alsamixer` defaulted to a "HDA Intel HDMI" card, but what I really want to be the default is "HDA Intel PCH".
-Instruct ALSA to prefer card 1 by setting `defaults.pcm.card 1` in `/usr/share/alsa/alsa.conf` or its user-specific equivalent in `~/.asoundrc`.

 ## Theming

 As there are several places where programs might look for colors, fonts, and